 Nicole Johnson serves as the Community Engagement Manager for 1000 Friends of Oregon.
 Nicole works with partner organizations and community members to create an equitable and resilient Portland Metro region.
-She assists in developing, managing, and implementing the 2019 Land Use Leadership Initiative and 1000 Friends’ engagement on the 2019 parks and nature bond measure.
+She leads our Portland for Everyone coalition and our Land Use Leadership Initiative, and oversaw our work on the successful passage of the 2019 Nature for All bond renewal.
 She'll also be heavily involved in the anticipated 2020 transportation measure in Clackamas, Multnomah, and Washington counties.

 As Governor Tom McCall famously said, "Oregon is an inspiration."
 For Nicole, Oregon sets the standard of intentional land use policy that connects people to nature while allowing for thriving cities.
 The most inspiring thing to her is the ability to find tranquility in lush forested areas directly in the city.

 Nicole enjoys exploring both Portland's vibrant city vibe and Oregon’s many natural areas and hiking trails.